-How to sell code and patents
+How to sell code

 In 2017, we had a death in the portfolio.
 Once all the employees left, the only remaining assets were some patents, servers, domains, and a lot of code.
-Recently, we managed to sell that intellectual property (“IP”).
+Eventually we managed to sell that intellectual property (“IP”).
 Here is what we learned.

 Set expectations.
 The value of IP is a small fraction of what the company was once valued at; it’s maybe 1 to 5 cents on the dollar.
 Any acquirer of the IP is unlikely to do an all cash deal, so don’t be surprised if the final consideration is a blend of cash, stock, royalty, earn out, or some other creative structure that reduces the acquirer’s up front risk.
 Selling IP is going to take a year or more with legal taking 6 to 9 months alone (we recommend specialized counsel that has M&A experience and experience in bankruptcy/winding down entities).
 It’s also going to take some cash along the way as you foot the bill for legal, preparing the code, and other unforeseen expenses that have to be paid well ahead of close.
 With those expectations in mind, you need to seriously consider whether it is worth the work to sell the IP, what you will really recover, and what the probability of success really is.